Sally and Bob Goldman Therapy Dog Program

-In addition to providing dog visits at our hospital, our therapy dog program supports other local Henry Ford Health System locations.
+In addition to providing dog visits at our hospital, our therapy dog program supports other local Henry Ford Health locations.
 Bravo, a Yellow Labrador, is our certified therapy dog at the Maplegrove rehabilitation center behind the hospital.
 He rounds on patients and sits in therapy sessions to comfort his friends every moment he can.
-Occasionally, our volunteer pet therapy teams also visit surrounding HFHS medical centers.
+Occasionally, our volunteer pet therapy teams also visit surrounding Henry Ford Health medical centers.
 Knowing the power of a dog visit, our goal is to provide therapy dog services to as many patients, guests and visitors as we possibly can!

 Our therapy dog program is solely funded from donations.
 If you are interested in making a contribution to our program, please select the Donate to Our Program link.